 - Looks great on a 4K TV

-- Substantial improvements for virtual reality titles
+- Substantial improvements for VR

-Enhanced performance can manifest itself in different ways – one way might be that games will play at 4K resolution at 30 frames per second; another might be more detailed textures, or even the option to choose a higher framerate at 1080p resolution.
+Enhanced performance can manifest itself in different ways – one way might be that games will play at 4K resolution at 30 frames per second; another might be more detailed textures, or even the option to choose a higher frame rate at 1080p resolution.
 It's up to developers to choose how they want their games to take advantage of the upgraded processing power of the Pro in a feature Sony calls "Pro Mode."

 So what can you expect when you pop in some of these games?
 We've broken down the performance based on what screen you'll be potentially viewing it on.

-Performance for 1080p TVs
+PS4 Pro performance for 1080p TVs

-We weren't completely blown away with what the PS4 Pro offers for 1080p TV owners.
-While extra framerates are a nice bonus, they're just not enough of an advantage to warrant spending the extra cash.
+We weren't completely blown away with what the PS4 Pro offers for 1080p TV owners – while extra frame rates are a nice bonus, they're just not enough of an advantage to warrant spending the extra cash.
 But Sony didn’t design the Pro for 1080p, it was designed for...

-Performance for 4K TVs
+PS4 Pro performance for 4K TVs

-Here's where things start to heat up a bit.
-With a 4K TV in your living room, old games start to take on a whole new light – that's especially true if your TV is HDR-capable.
+Here's where the PS4 Pro performance starts to heat up a bit.
+With a 4K TV in your living room, old games start to take on a whole new light – and that's especially true if your TV is HDR-capable.
 Games like Infamous: Second Son have been given a facelift to utilize both technologies, making particle effects pop off the screen and contrast ratios spike through the roof.

-Performance for PlayStation VR
+PS4 Pro performance for PlayStation VR

-We're happy to report that he's absolutely right – games run noticeably better on this machine.
-PS4 Pro Mode titles feel like they're not only better looking with more detailed textures, but they also feel a hair faster in terms of framerate on the new system.
+We're happy to report that he's absolutely right – VR games run noticeably better on this machine.
+PS4 Pro Mode titles feel like they're not only better-looking, with more detailed textures, but they also feel a hair faster in terms of frame rate on the new system as well.

-The PlayStation platform, three years on
+The PlayStation platform, nine years on

 - Continued growth in services, including PlayStation Now, Spotify and 4K Netflix.